Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 Madrid New Year’s Eve Restaurants

-The few that were open were packed with people, but three times we walked into restaurants and were told they were no longer serving.
-We finally found a place that was staying open until 7:00pm, so we wedged our way in.
+The few places that were open were packed with people, but three times we walked into restaurants and were told they were no longer serving.
+We finally found an establishment that was staying open until 7:00pm, so we wedged our way in.

 However, they were only serving drinks, no food – so there went our plan for a Madrid New Year’s Eve dinner out.
 Stumped by the day’s bizarre events, we ordered glasses of Cava wine.